LucaCanali/Miscellaneous/Spark_Notes/Tools_Linux_Memory_Perf_Measure.md

 critically on memory access patterns, cache utilization, cache misses and throughput between CPU cores and memory.
 These notes are about tools for CPU/memory performance investigations and troubleshooting in Linux.

-- **Backgroud info:** Here some links about the general picture to understand CPU measurements and pitfalls on modern systems
+- **Background info:** Here some links about the general picture to understand CPU measurements and pitfalls on modern systems
   - Brendan Gregg's blog post [CPU Utilization is Wrong](http://www.brendangregg.com/blog/2017-05-09/cpu-utilization-is-wrong.html)
   - The presentation: [A Crash Course in Modern Hardware](https://www.youtube.com/watch?v=OFgxAFdxYAQ) by Cliff Click
   - For related topics in the Oracle context, see Tanel Poders's blog post ["RAM is the new disk"](https://blog.tanelpoder.com/2015/11/30/ram-is-the-new-disk-and-how-to-measure-its-performance-part-3-cpu-instructions-cycles/)